MoaidHathot/Shubbak/README.md

 A window can belong to several workspaces and show up in whichever one you're looking at.
-Windows only lets a window be in one place at a time, so membership means the window *relocates* to whichever tagged workspace you activated last — exactly what AwesomeWM does.
+Windows only lets a window be in one place at a time, so membership means the window *relocates* to whichever tagged workspace you activated last, exactly what AwesomeWM does.

 ### Animations that don't fight you